Questions and Answers on Coronavirus

 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

-It may also be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.
+It may also be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be a significant way the virus spreads, and therefore routine glove wearing is not recommended.
+Washing your hand frequently with soap and water or ethanol based sanitizer is the best way to protect yourself from surfaces exposed to COVID-19.

-If someone has symptoms and is trying to decide whether they should get checked for Coronavirus by coming in, what should they do?
+If someone has symptoms or exposed and is trying to decide whether they should get checked for Coronavirus by coming in, what should they do?

 Answer: Anyone who thinks they might be suffering from COVID-19 should call (760) 992-0407 for information and the opportunity to talk to DAP clinician about their symptoms.